hilfazer/Projects/Godot/DungeonCrawler/README.txt

 After playing some Divinity: Original Sin i've got some ideas and decided to redo this project.
-Loading game will assign players units to a host.
-Currently loading can only be done via GameMenu, not MainMenu.
+Loading game will assign players units to the host.

 Notable scripts/scenes: